 Him she stays, by whom she is stayed.

 The second stanza of ‘A Helpmeet For Him’ is a tercet and describes the different levels of a woman and how she is supposed to balance herself.
 By doing so, she makes herself more amenable to the man.
 Her actions will be more pleasing.
 For example, Rossetti states that any strength a woman has should be set inside her, behind her “weakness.”
 It is these weaknesses and the way she meekly complies with everything men tell her to do, which make her a more successful partner.

 It is interesting to note in these lines that Rossetti is not contesting a woman’s strength and might.
 These things exist within women and men, but it is a woman’s job to keep them hidden.
 The stanza concludes with a line describing how the woman stays with the man, just like he “stays” or balances her.
 He is the are the equalizing force in her life, an anchor.

 Tender and faithful, ruddy and white,

 Woman was made.

 In the last four lines of ‘A Helpmeet For Him’ she adds that the woman is the “World-wide champion of truth and right.”
-There are no exceptions to this statement, a woman must always be these things, as well as those listed out in the next three lines.
+There are no exceptions to this statement, a woman must always be these things, as well as those listed in the next three lines.

 She is always to be the hopeful light in the darkness and “Tender and faithful” to her husband.
 Last, she should be “ruddy and white,” or healthy, and at the same time white and pure.
-This is a phrase straight from the Bible, reminding the reader that they should be looking for religious connections.
+This is a quote from the Bible, reminding the reader that they should be looking for religious connections.
 In fact, when these lines are considered together, it is easy to imagine Christ as the subject.